 Douglas College > Programs & Courses > Faculties > Language, Literature and Performing Arts > Music > Auditions and Assessments

-Applications for Fall 2019 are now open.
+Applications for Fall 2020 will open in October 2019.
 Audition and assessment dates are listed below (scroll down for audition requirements).
 It is encouraged that you set up your audition dates early as available dates and times fill up quickly!

 If you do not yet have a Douglas College Student ID Number, please contact the Registrar's Office to ensure your application to the College is complete with all outstanding documentation submitted and application fees paid.

 In order to be considered for admission, all general and program-specific admission criteria must be complete.
 Candidates will be selected for admission on a first-qualified, first-admitted basis.